Hull City of Culture

 With our partnering, participants of the #ChallengeHull campaign experienced:

 - Increased creative courage and vulnerability in individuals, creating a sustainable culture and creative legacy driven by the people of Hull

-- Giving people confidence to lead activity, also lending to the legacy of Hull2017
+- Giving people the confidence to lead activity, also lending to the legacy of Hull2017

-- Through online activity – increased interaction between those who work and live in Hull and more interaction between people who wouldn’t normally meet
+- Through online activity – increased interaction between those who work and live in Hull and more interaction between people who wouldn’t usually meet

-- Aligning people of Hull in a shared purpose – everyone completing the same simple action on the same week creating a moment of cohesive creativity across the whole city
+- Aligning people of Hull in a shared purpose – everyone completing the same simple action in the same week, creating a moment of cohesive creativity across the whole city

-- Providing ideas and content for other activity in different contexts – homework/outdoor events/creative groups
+- Providing ideas and content for other activities in different contexts – homework/outdoor events/creative groups